RegExp Find and Replace

 Manage RegExp Presets

 The Manage RegExp Presets dialog box is similar to the mentioned Choose RegExp Preset dialog box with the same Find options for searching presets, but it also contains several additional controls that allow some operations on the preset(s) selected/checked in the table.
 There are two radio buttons on the top of the dialog box: MediaMonkey.ini and File.
-If you select the MediaMonkey.ini option, you will get displayed all RegExp presets that are stored in the main MediaMonkey INI file, i.e. the presets that are displayed in the RegExp menus.
+If you select the MediaMonkey.ini option, it will display all RegExp presets that are stored in the main MediaMonkey INI file, i.e. the presets that are displayed in the RegExp menus.
 You will be able to export such presets, as well as to add/edit, delete or move them.

-If you choose the File option, you could get displayed presets from some external INI file which could contain e.g. your previously exported presets.
-You could type its path in the following text box or you click on the "..." button and find that INI file in the new Open File dialog box.
+If you choose the File option, you could get displayed presets from an external INI file which could contain e.g. your previously exported presets.
+You could type its path in the following text box or you could click on the "..." button and find that INI file in the new Open File dialog box.
 You will be able to import such presets, as well as to delete or move them (if the loaded INI file is not marked to open as read-only).

-Group all presets by menu - is the same sorting which you will get if you left-click the header of the table - the menu groups and presets inside them will keep their order in the menus, but the order of presets in the preset list will be seamless inside their groups following the same order as it is in the menus (this could be handy to keep presets sequential, because when creating a new preset it is placed on the end of the list if you don't specify Menu, and changing its Menu latter do not change its position in the list);
+Group all presets by menu - is the same sorting which you will get if you left-click the header of the table - the menu groups and presets inside them will keep their order in the menus, but the order of presets in the preset list will be seamless inside their groups following the same order as it is in the menus (this could be handy to keep presets sequential, because when creating a new preset it is placed on the end of the list if you don't specify Menu, and changing its Menu latter does not change its position in the list);

 Sort all presets by name in menu - the menu groups will keep their order in the menus, but presets will be sorted alphabetically inside each menu group;